Paedophile Leigh Park football coach Alfie Morel who inflicted pain and trauma on boys jailed

 At his sentence hearing today, Morel was also sentenced for sexual communication with a 14-year-old girl who was ‘infatuated’ and ‘in love’ with him.

-Judge Richard Shepherd served up a total sentence of 16 years and 10 months for Morel.
+Judge Richard Shepherd served up a total sentence of 16 years and 10 months for Morel after his campaign of ‘grooming’ that saw him inflict abuse in their own homes or in his car while away for football.

+Morel played on the children’s ‘vulnerability’ and emotionally blackmailed them by revealing his mental health struggles, including how he was suicidal.

 ‘You installed yourself in a position of trust and responsibility in the school environment and football coaching world.